mannersmike/DSscript/README.md

 This Bash script is designed for managing Lightning Network channels using the Charge-lnd tool.
 It provides a set of functions to automatically control the outflow of satoshis in a channel.
 When liquidity of a channel reaches a specified threshold, the script disables the outflow by setting the maximum allowed HTLC (Hold-Time Locked Contract) to 1.
-The script also includes set of functions to calculate and update the maximum HTLC of a channel value based on local balances, total capacity, and configurable reduction percentages
+Also included are a set of functions to calculate and update the maximum HTLC of a channel value based on local balances, total capacity, and configurable reduction percentages.
-This strategic adjustment helps optimize the channel's liquidity in an effort to reduced failed route attempts due to insufficient funds.
+This adjustment helps optimize the channel's outbound liquidity in an effort to reduce failed route attempts due to insufficient funds.
 The script iterates through a list of Lightning Network node public keys, processes associated channels, and logs relevant information.

 ## Features: